 There exists a very clear example of what happens when you shift from glass bottles that can be reused or recycled, to single-use plastic bottles.
 In Samoa, Coca-Cola decided to switch from glass to plastic bottles and it’s had a massive negative impact on the local environment with the bottles laying around everywhere.
 Why?
 Because there is simply no system in place to deal with the waste and Coca-Cola didn’t implement any kind of system prior to the bottle change.
 It should be noted that Coca-Cola is the world’s worst polluter of plastic and this despite having fully-reusable/recyclable bottles just a few years ago.

 It’s very easy for people in Western countries to see wine bottles with a plastic base as a potential solution given that the resulting waste has remained out of sight for a long time.
-We simply shipped it to countries although that’s always incurred additional carbon usage via transport, thus largely negating the weight savings of the plastic bottles.
+We simply shipped it off to other countries who would accept it.
+Note that this has always incurred additional carbon usage via transport that few mention as it largely negates the weight savings of the plastic bottles.

 It’s quite clear that any wine bottle that makes use of plastic (and they all currently do in some form or another) is, at this current point in time, not a solution.